Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 The `Ignore Matrix Tracks` button offers an option to ignore matrix analyses (such as sonograms) that are usually only visually relevant and contain a lot of information generating large files.

-Export to CSV offers two options:
+Export to CSV format offers two options:
 - `Include Header Row` enables the writing of a header line including the titles of the columns (e.g. *time*, *duration*, *label*).
 - `Column Separator` allows to define the separator character between each column (*Comma*, *Space*, *Tab*, *Pipe*, *Slash*, *Colon*).
 This can facilitate the parsing of files in other applications.

+Export to Lab format corresponds to the CSV format, with the *Tab* character as separator and the end time used instead of the duration.

+Export in Reaper format corresponds to the CSV format supported by the application, with an option for markers or regions.

-Export to JSON offers one option:
+Export to JSON format offers one option:
 - `Include Extra Description` enables writing a JSON object after the results containing all the properties of the audio processor for analysis and graphical rendering of the track.
 This allows to automatically optimize the display of the analysis but also to restart the analysis if needed.

-Export to SDIF offers three options:
+Export to SDIF format offers three options:
 - `Frame Signature` defines the frame signature to encode the results in the SDIF file.
 - `Matrix Signature` defines the matrix signature to encode the results in the SDIF file.
 - `Column Name` defines the name of the column to encode the results in the SDIF file.